RouleThomas/Akizu_Lab/001_EZH1_project/008__CutRun_NPC_FA/labnote.md

 # Spike in scaling
-## With histone spike in for PTM CutRun
+## With MG1655 spike in for PTM CutRun

+--> Let's use MG1655 as default method fopr spike in normalization!
+Seems more accurate and can be used for all AB!

 **Using our scaling factor, let's estimate the 'new' library size** and provide it to `dba.normalize(library = c(1000, 12000))` = Like that our library size will be change taking into account our scaling factor! **Then we can normalize with library-size, RLE or TMM**... (issue discussed [here](https://support.bioconductor.org/p/9147040/))

-### Adjust library size with histone scaling factor and apply normalization
+### Adjust library size with MG1655 scaling factor and apply normalization
 Total number of reads is our library size (used samtools flagstat to double check) :

 `samtools flagstat output/bowtie2/*.dupmark.sorted.bam` used to obtain library size (first value=library size)